kivra/developer.kivra.com/receipt/wiki/receipt-doc/prescription/prescription-schema-description.md

 }
 ```

+### Human or animal prescription
+A prescription can be issued to an _animal_ or _human_.
+The data needed differs slightly based on the target.
-### Animal prescription
+#### Animal prescription
+_animal_ has two properies
-_animal_ identifies to whom the prescription is issued and what medicals are issued.
+- _id_: identifies to whom the prescription is issued.
+- _medications_:  a list of medicals issued and price.
 ```json
 {
   "animal": {